mc-scots/CSC112-Prog2/README.md

-![caption|Attack Alpaca by Lydia Harrison, who is also the originator of the attack alpaca concept](images/Alpaca.jpg "caption|Attack Alpaca by Lydia Harrison, who is also the originator of the attack alpaca concept")
+![Attack Alpaca by Lydia Harrison, who is also the originator of the attack alpaca concept](images/Alpaca.jpg)

 Farmer George comes from a long line of alpaca farmers.
 They have raised alpacas for generations, peacefully shearing them for their valuable